harsim3221/Daily-Scheduler/README.md

  https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage

- Link of the Deployed Application:
+ Link to the deployed application :

- Screenshot of the Deployed Application:
+ Screenshot of the deployed application :